MiroslavaRo/SmartCom/README.md

 # SMARTCOM webpage

 The webpage consists of 4 parts:
-- Header with main tag lineю
+- Header with main tag line.
 - Service section, where brief information about services is presented.
 - Sales, which lists available products (computers, gaming accessories, printers, etc.).
 - Contacts with working hours.